Sections Of This Article:

 Watch designers often look beyond traditional materials to create timepieces that are not only functional but also visually stunning.
 Drawing inspiration from a variety of unconventional materials, these watches showcase the fusion of craftsmanship and innovation:

-Romain Jerome’s Moon Dust DNA collection incorporates actual moon dust into its watch designs.
+Romain Jerome‘s Moon Dust DNA collection incorporates actual moon dust into its watch designs.
 The case features a bezel made from fragments of Apollo 11 spacecraft and a dial with moon dust particles suspended in a special enamel.
-This unique use of extraterrestrial material connects wearers to the historic moon landing.
+This unique use of extra-terrestrial material connects wearers to the historic moon landing.

 Panerai explores modern materials with the Luminor Submersible 1950 Carbotech.
-The case is constructed from a composite material called Carbotech, which consists of thin layers of carbon fiber compressed under high pressure.
+The case is constructed from a composite material called Carbotech, which consists of thin layers of carbon fibre compressed under high pressure.
 The result is a lightweight, durable, and distinctive watch case with a unique pattern.

 Holzkern watches specialize in watches made from various types of wood, this one having a fig leaf as well: